Hybrid integration of silicon photonic devices on lithium niobate for optomechanical wavelength conversion

 \subsection{Estimation of $g_0$}

-Here we would like to sketch how we estimate $g_0$ from our experimental data.
-Light in the photonic cavity can be decomposed into three fields:\ the pump and the two optical sidebands shifted from the pump by $+\Omega_m$ and $-\Omega_m$.
+Here we like to sketch how we estimate $g_0$ from our experimental data.
+Light in the photonic cavity can be decomposed into three fields:\ the pump and the two optical sidebands shifted from the pump by the RF drive frequency.
 Expressions for the amplitudes of these waves ($A_0$, $A_+$ and $A_-$) are derived in~\cite{Shao2019}: